petershin/liferay-learn/docs/commerce/latest/en/store-management/channels/configuring-product-visibility-using-channels.md

 ---
 # Configuring Product Visibility Using Channels

-When you create a product, it is visible across all channels but you can limit visibility to specific channels.
+When you create a product, it is visible across all channels, but you can limit visibility to specific channels.

 Consider a multi-brand scenario where multiple brands share the same products.
 Here, each site has a different brand experience.